mharen/mharen.github.io/blog/2011/2011-03-feature-complete-vs-complete-features.md

 ---

 I used to use a Windows Mobile 6 phone.
 It was very expensive and had every bell and whistle there was.
 Unfortunately, it was a terrible, horrible phone.
-Why? <strong>Because it was awful at everything/good at nothing. </strong>
+Why? **Because it was awful at everything/good at nothing. **

 On paper, it was pretty sweet—feature complete—but in reality it could barely make phone calls.